TruebitProtocol/truebit-eth/README.md

 ```
 will initialize a new Solver 20 blocks behind the current block and recover the intermediate events.

-## Platform Fees
+## Platform fees

-Task Submitter and Solvers will each pay a Platform Fee of 0.005 ETH per task.
-There is no Platform Fee for Verifiers, however they must pay the usual gas costs for sending transactions.
+Task Submitter and Solvers will each pay a platform fee of 0.005 ETH per task.
+There is no platform fee for Verifiers, however they must pay the usual gas costs for sending transactions.

 ## Faster IPFS uploads and downloads